Blog 9 min read

 • other named documents tied to dates and place

 Not all of them carry the same weight.
 A municipal registration or a clear contract is usually stronger than a blurry ticket.
-But several modest documents — if they all point to the same period and the same place — can still support the story well.
+But several modest documents can still support the block if they point to the same place and the same period.

 Proving you stayed